Saint Junípero Serra

 Serra sails to America

 On April 13, 1749, at the age of 36, Serra and a group of Franciscan missionaries sailed for America.
 Among them was Francisco Palóu who became Serra’s first biographer.
-They landed in Veracruz, Mexico, on December 7, 1749 and took the Camino Real to reach Mexico City.
-It was a rough road, stretching from sea level through tropical forests, high plateaus and volcanic sierra mountains to an altitude of 7,400 feet (2,300 meters).
+They landed in Veracruz, Mexico, on December 7, 1749, and took the Camino Real to reach Mexico City.
+It was a rough road, stretching from sea level through tropical forests, high plateaus, and volcanic Sierra mountains to an altitude of 7,400 feet (2,300 meters).
 Although horses were supplied for the friars, Serra and another companion, a friar from Andalusia, elected to walk the 250 miles between Vera Cruz and Mexico City.
-During the long trek Serra injured his left foot, probably due to Tungiasis, an inflammatory skin disease caused by infection with the adult female sand flea Tunga penetrans.
+During the long trek, Serra injured his left foot, probably due to Tungiasis, an inflammatory skin disease caused by infection with the adult female sand flea Tunga penetrans.
 Serra never fully recovered from this wound which plagued him for the rest of his life.

 Apostolate in the Sierra Gorda